hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 ```

 * This will reboot the Raspberry Pi.
-* To check if the Wi-Fi is working, go to `Retropie Settings > Show IP`.
+* To check if the Wi-Fi is working, in EmulationStation, go to `Retropie Settings > Show IP`.
 * If this doesn't work, go to the command line again and type:

 ```